arvindsinghtomar/AppAuth-Android/README.md

 AS's that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.

-## Building the Project
-### Prerequisites
-The project requires the Android SDK for API level 23 (Marshmallow) to build, though the produced binaries only require API level 16 (Jellybean) to be used.

-## Configure the Client

-You can manually create a client in oxTrust or can dynamically register (Which is explained under "Dynamic Client Registration" in this doc).

-To use AppAuth we need three parameters: issuer, clientId and
-redirectUri:

-- issuer - from which the configuration will be discovered
-- clientId - from dynamic client registration response
-- redirectUri - this scheme must be registered as a scheme in the project's manifest file

-In order to configure client manually in oxTrust, you need to provide following values:
-- Registration Endpoint: YOUR_REGISTRATION_ENDPOINT
-- Redirect URIs (space-separated): YOUR_REDIRECT_URI
-- Response Types: CODE
-- Grant Types: AUTHORIZATION_CODE
-- Application Type: NATIVE

-After successful registration, it will return client id which will use for Authorization.

 ## Configure the Demo App
 Authorization services can be added to the demo app by defining instances of `IdentityProvider`.
 Assuming a service named